Faculty Profiles for the Ph.D. Program

 Dean Sabine O'Hara

-Dr. Sabine O’Hara is a teacher, mentor, researcher, and administrator committed to improving lives in underserved communities.
-She currently leads an innovative Ph.D. program in Urban Leadership & Entrepreneurship at the University of the District of Columbia, which is the only public university in Washington DC and the only exclusively urban Land-grant University in the United States.
-Prior to her current appointment, she served as the founding Dean of the College of Agriculture Urban Sustainability and Environmental Sciences (CAUSES) and led the University’s efforts to build a cutting-edge model for urban agriculture and urban sustainability that integrates training in the agricultural, environmental and health sciences with the practical aspirations of students and residents to embark on successful careers in the green innovation economy.
+Dr. Sabine O’Hara is a teacher, mentor, researcher and administrator well known for her work in community based sustainable development, urban resilience, and urban agriculture.
+She currently leads an innovative PhD program in Urban Leadership and Entrepreneurship at the University of the District of Columbia (UDC) in Washington, DC.
+Prior to her current appointment, she served as the founding Dean of the College of Agriculture, Urban Sustainability, and Environmental Sciences (CAUSES) at UDC and led the University’s efforts to build a cutting-edge model for urban agriculture and urban sustainability that integrates research in the agricultural, environmental, social, and health sciences with the practical aspirations of students and residents to embark on successful careers in the new green economy.

 Dr. O’Hara’s work has focused consistently on the quality of life and economic opportunity of local communities through multi-dimensional intellectual, social, and physical capacity development.
-A foundation of her work is her belief that education should not only answer our questions but also question our answers.
-This search for new answers has guided her work as the 10th President of Roanoke College in Virginia; provost of Green Mountain College in Vermont; faculty member at Rensselaer Polytechnic Institute, in Troy, New York; and executive director of the Council for International Exchange of Scholars (CIES), which administers the prestigious Fulbright Scholar Program.
+She was the 10th President of Roanoke College in Virginia; provost of Green Mountain College in Vermont; faculty member at Rensselaer Polytechnic Institute, in Troy, New York; and executive director of the Council for International Exchange of Scholars (CIES), which administers the prestigious Fulbright Scholar Program.

 Dr. O’Hara holds Master’s and Doctoral degrees in Agricultural Economics and Environmental Economics from the University of Göttingen, Germany.
-She holds an Affiliated Faculty appointment with the Working Group on Institutional Analysis of Socio-Ecological Systems at Humboldt University in Berlin, Germany; is the past President of the International Society for Ecological Economics (ISEE) and the US Society for Ecological Economics (USSEE); is a member of the International Advisory Board of King Abdulaziz University in Jeddah, and served on the editorial board of several academic journals.
+She is a member of the Working Group on Institutional Analysis of Socio-Ecological Systems at Humboldt University in Berlin, Germany; past President of the International Society for Ecological Economics (ISEE); serves on the advisory boards of King Abdulaziz University in Jeddah, the National Latino Farmers Association in Washington, DC; and several editorial boards of academic journals.

 .